 USA: Bid deadline extended in Swifty Serve sale

+The deadline for bids for Swifty Serve's convenience stores has been extended until 17 December due to enormous interest in the sale.
 Swifty Serve, the second-largest privately owned convenience store chain in the US, filed for bankruptcy and closed its headquarters in October.
 Around 3,200 employees lost their jobs when the 400-plus stores closed.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 16 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.